Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Je gebruikt een niet-ondersteunde browser.
 Deze site kan er anders uitzien dan je verwacht.

-• Strategic games: matrix (zero-sum) games and bimatrix games;
+• Strategic games: matrix (zero-sum) games and bi-matrix games.

 In the second part of the course, the focus is on cooperative games.
 Among others, the following topics will be discussed:

-• Cooperative games: transferable utility games;
+• Cooperative games: transferable utility games

-• Applications: voting games
+• Applications: voting games, cost sharing games

 Timetable